CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/archive.md

 ## Past Sessions

 Want to get an idea to what we've been up to?
 Well here is a selection of some the most recent sessions.
-Don't miss the full list [here](/sessions.html)
+Don't miss the full list [here][pastsessions]
 though:

 <div class="session-list">